Brodski/party-up-in-here/README.md

 - in your config file, `headless: True` = No graphics.
 Idea is you can start up 10 or so programs simultaneously, with 10 differecnt config files
 - there is a state file that saves your progress (`myEmail_1.conf.zstate.yaml`).
 Keeps track of where the app is in its process.

 #### Vid
-0:00 - demo "like" action
-1:00 - demo "create" action
+1:00 demo "create" (account sign up)
-2:20 - demo "headless" config
-4:10 - demo two programs running- set up
+3:00 demo "like"
+5:10 set up two programs running
-6:20 - two programs running, running
+6:50 two programs running
-7:00 - you can end it here.
-I wanted to demo liking in headless mode, but I fucked up.
-Partial b/c microsoft's video screencapture UI got in the way of my terminal and I couldnt drag the window 😞
+8:40 demo headless mode